unccd/Prais4-reporting-manual/SO3.md

 The decision tree in figure 5 can help Parties to decide which data set and approach is most appropriate to support reporting for their national situation.

-_**Figure 5.** Decision tree to help Parties chose the best precipitation data source to derive indicator SO 3-1_
+_**Figure 5.** Decision tree to help Parties chose the best precipitation or drought index data source to derive indicator SO 3-1_

 ![](/img/fig5.png)